okuvshynov/experiments/llama_duo/README.md

-# llama duo - asyncronous speculative decoding for llama3.
+# llama duo - asyncronous/distributed speculative decoding for llama3.

 llama duo is an attempt to make a simple speculative decoding work in parallel with the main model.
-It is mostly intended to work in situations when 2 machines are available anyway (e.g. Mac Mini and laptop) and we attempt to use the second device to speed up the text generation.
+It is mostly intended to work in situations when 2 machines are available (e.g. Mac Mini and laptop) and we attempt to use the second device to speed up the text generation.
 Not every hardware/model combination would benefit from such setup.

 Example of the configuration which gets good speedup: